 - Send Receipt by Default?: With this box checked, receipts will be sent to customers for every successful transaction

-- Sender Email Address: This is the address customers will see in the From: field on your outbound emails
+- Sender Email Address: This is the address customers will see in the From: field of your outbound emails

-- BCC: This allows you to send copies of all receipts to yourself (e.g. email@example.com); this email address will not be shown to customers
+- BCC: This allows you to send copies of all receipts to yourself (e.g. email@example.com); this email address will not be visible to customers

-- Email Text: The plain text that will appear at the top of every receipt, limited to a maximum of 1000 characters
+- Email Text: Custom plain text that will appear at the top of every receipt, limited to a maximum of 1000 characters

 All possible transaction fields are shown in the sample below.
 If you are not utilizing some of these fields (e.g. Order ID), they will not appear on your customers’ receipts.
 Custom fields will not appear on receipts, either.